 Medical and Health Services Manager

-Annual median salary: $104,280
+Annual median salary: $104,830

 Medical and health services managers are responsible for planning and coordinating services in health facilities to improve patient care at an administrative level.
 In addition, they may collaborate with insurance providers, vendors, and other administrators, depending on their organization.
-Successful health services managers should possess strong communication and effective problem-solving skills, along with the ability to make important decisions.
+Successful health services managers should possess strong communication and problem-solving skills, along with the ability to make important decisions.

 Get a UW Flexible Option Degree Guide